 This #4 ranking has been the Glock 42’s sweet spot.
 It has held the #4 or #5 position for the last few years.
 The smallest an slimmest of all the Glock pistols and its only .380 model.
 It’s smaller than most all concealed carry handguns, which is part of what makes it so popular with women looking for the ultimate in concealment.
 Glocks are known for their durability, reliability and their ability to take a beating.
 For most women I speak with, they either LOVE the attributes and feel of a Glock or they don’t, there is no question of loyalty.
 They are either Glockers for life or they are not!
 The G42 has a capacity of 6+1.
 Read TWAW reviews here

-No surprises here, the Sig Sauer P238 has held the #3 spot the last 3 years in a row.
+No surprises here, the Sig Sauer P238 has held the #3 spot the last 3 years in a row and continues to be one of the top guns women buy.
 The small 1911 frame with its butter-like slide, make this a favorite year after year.
 This is just a smooth, sweet gun to shoot and very easy to conceal.
 The P238 has and is a steady favorite and can’t miss choice.
 They come in an array of colors and grip designs which also appeals to many women.
 Read TWAW reviews here

 Once again, for the third year in a row, the Glock 43 is the second most popular handgun with women shooters.
 This “Steady Eddie” with its slim profile and sleek styling is rugged.
 It does what it needs to do and is wrapped in a beautiful package.
 Like all Glocks, the quality and the reputation for rugged reliability proves important factors for women in making their firearm purchase decisions.
 The G43 has a capacity of 6+1.
 Read TWAW reviews here